 History of NTSA

-Between 2011 and 2012, the NTSA’s presence on campus has grown through potlucks, fund-raisers and family events.
-The association has continued to actively build the foundations of community through advocacy for students at the administrative level, as well as, gathering and providing informational resources to support Non Traditional student both on and off campus.
+Between 2011 and 2012, the NTSA had an active presence on campus through potlucks, fundraisers and family events.
+The association has continued to build the foundations of community through advocacy for students at the administrative level, as well as, gathering and providing informational resources to support non-traditional student both on and off campus.